stereobooster/stereobooster.github.io/_posts/2015-10-25-some-cool-ui-solutions.md

 ![Yandex hint](/assets/ui-yandex-hint.png)

 ### Search everywhere
 Make thing more accessible by allowing search for every long item list.
-It is more easy with browser because you can use `Cmd + F`
+It is more easy with browser because you can use `Cmd + F`.
+But not with mobile browsers, see ["CMD+F" for Mobile Safari](http://steff.me/journal/cmdf-for-mobile-safari/)
 ![Mac settigns](/assets/ui-mac-settings.png)